Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, Maryland had a median income among taxpayers of $46,768 with an average level of $55,145.
-This is below the national average and compares to levels of $52,390 and $65,215 across Rest of NSW respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $50,912 (median) and $60,031 (average) as of September 2025.
-Census data reveals household income ranks at the 47th percentile, family income at the 48th percentile, and personal income at the 44th percentile in Maryland.
-Distribution data shows that 37.6% of individuals earn between $1,500 and $2,999, consistent with broader trends across the region showing 29.9% in the same category.
-High housing costs consume 15.4% of income, leaving disposable income at the 54th percentile.
+According to AreaSearch's aggregation of ATO data released on June 30, 2023, Maryland had a median income among taxpayers of $46,768 and an average income of $55,145.
+These figures are below the national averages of $52,390 and $65,215 for Rest of NSW respectively.
+Based on Wage Price Index growth of 8.86% from June 2023 to September 2025, estimated median income is approximately $50,912 and average income is around $60,031 as of September 2025.
+Census data shows household, family, and personal incomes in Maryland rank between the 42nd and 52nd percentiles.
+Income distribution reveals that 37.6% (2,930 individuals) fall within the $1,500 - 2,999 earnings band, which is consistent with broader regional trends at 29.9%.
+Housing costs consume 15.4% of income, but strong earnings place disposable income at the 54th percentile.

 Frequently Asked Questions - Income